-Let me tell you, contrary to popular beliefs, introverts make for great solo travelers.
+Let me tell you, contrary to popular beliefs, introverts make for great solo travellers.
 They travel richly, have a lower need to seek companions to have fun, and thus, completely soak themselves into the local culture and ways of life.

-But it’s also true that for an introvert traveling alone can get lonely.
+But it’s also true that for an introvert travelling alone can get lonely.
 Also dangerous, because you’re not going to have a companion to look out for you.
 Or plan with you.

 Many years ago, before I embarked on my first solo trip, I almost did not, plagued by the exact same fears.
 I decided to ease myself into it — starting with the easiest terrain of them all, the most sanitized expanse to travel solo — Western Europe.
 That was ten years ago.
 That went so well, I was addicted.

 It’s not always easy.
 Before every trip, I’m overthinking everything, and wondering if I’ll be okay this time.
 Will I be safe?
 Will people be nice to me?
 Will I have fun?
 No trip is completely uniformly fun and enjoyment.
 There are pockets of despondency and questions to self — why am I doing this?
 But with some easy hacks, these isolated periods gets manageable.
 And every trip becomes memorable.

-Here is what I learned help when traveling solo.
+Here is what I learned help when travelling solo.

 1. Get a local SIM card

 When I started traveling at first, I used maps all the time.
 But playing to the cliché, I don’t read them very well and I landed up asking a lot of people directions, oftentimes standing right where I wanted to go.
 While asking people can no longer completely be replaced, especially in remote parts of the world, nonetheless, buying a local tourist SIM card is invaluable.
 SIM cards are available at airports, tourist offices, or in grocery shops.
 Get a scheme with a lot of data.
-Google maps are my constant travel companion, my savior.
+Google maps are my constant travel companion, my saviour.